How to Act, Dress, and Speak Like a Lady

 - Relationships, dating, family and friends.
 How to get along with others and deal with rude or difficult people.

 - How to speak and converse like a lady.

 - Manners and their purpose: timekeeping, dining etiquette, use of modern technology such as the internet and mobile phones

 - Respecting ourselves and looking after ourselves through good diet and exercise

 - Having a sense of humour and fun

-Any female is born a women, but becoming a lady requires a commitment to personal development, a lifelong journey to becoming your best self.
+Any female is born a woman, but becoming a lady requires a commitment to personal development: a lifelong journey to becoming your best self.

 - You will feel good about yourself and how you are living your life.